sendbird/sendbird-syncmanager-ios/README.md

 }
 ```

-`SBSMMessageCollection` has data fetcher by direction: `SBSMMessageDirection.previous` and `SBSMMessageDirection.next`.
-It fetches data from cache only and never request to server directly.
-If no more data is available in a certain direction, it wait for the background synchronization internally and fetches the synced messages right after the synchronization progresses.
-Generally call `fetch(_:_:)` when view was created, user requests previous/next page of message list and user wants to refresh message list, and received an event of reconnection success.
+`SBSMMessageCollection` has a data fetcher by direction: `SBSMMessageDirection.previous` and `SBSMMessageDirection.next`.
+It only fetches data from cache and never directly requests to Sendbird server.
+If no more data is available in a certain direction, it internally waits for the background synchronization and fetches the synced messages right after the progression of the synchronization.
+When view is created, generally call `fetch(_:_:)` to make users request the previous/next page of the message list, refresh the message list, and receive an event of reconnection success.

 > **NOTE**: You can get as many messages as your calling of `fetch(_:_:)` method if your device stores enough messages.
 So you should make sure that you do not call `fetch(_:_:)` more than you intended.
-We control it with `loading` flag in sample project.
+We control it with `loading` flag in our sample project.

 ```swift
 // swift